KuanchengWang/ECE143-WI26-G7/README.md

 - **`dataset/`**: Contains the raw and cleaned airline delay datasets used for analysis.
 - **`outputs/`**: Directory for generated plots, figures, and analysis results.

+### Third-Party Modules
+- pandas
+- numpy
+- scikit-learn
+- xgboost
+- matplotlib
+- seaborn
+- kagglehub

+### How to Run Our Code
+1. Install all the packages listed in requirements.txt.
+2. Run the **`main_analysis.ipynb`** to generate all the analysis.
 ---

 ## Project Objectives